 Since I renovated my kitchen in the summer, I made the most of my outdoor grill.
 On that note, avoid remodelling your kitchen in the winter.

 Oh, and washing dishes in the bathroom sink gets old really fast.
 Thankfully, it is easy to find compostable plates and utensils these days, so make sure to load up on those before starting your renovation.
+But, I am looking forward to buying a big list of new kitchen appliances.

 Don’t assume that you can simply remove any wall in order to open up your kitchen to other rooms.
 Before you drag out the reciprocating saw and the sledgehammer, you need to know which walls are load-bearing and which aren’t.